 Two of the world’s three longest flights have been launched last year, which raises the question of what other record-breaking flights might be on the horizon.

-- In 2016, Emirates was supposed to launch nonstop flights from Dubai to Panama City (8,588 miles), though they postponed the route; recently it was claimed that this route is still in the works, though personally I wouldn’t be holding my breath
+- In 2016, Emirates was supposed to launch nonstop flights from Dubai to Panama City (8,588 miles), though they postponed the route; it has been claimed several times that the route is still under consideration, though I wouldn’t count on it

 - For a while Thai Airways has been talking about launching nonstop flights to Seattle and Vietnam Airlines has been talking about launching nonstop flights to Los Angeles, but neither of these flights are set in stone